Supply Chain Architect for D2C

 The honest answer: less than the headlines suggest, more than most operators realize.
 AI won’t replace your planner.
 But it’s already changing how forecasts get built and how exceptions get handled.
 The brands pulling ahead fixed their data first, then layered AI on top.
 Sequence matters.

 Not when things are calm.
-Not when you’re under €5M.
+Not when you’re under €10M.
 The honest trigger: you’re growing fast, your spreadsheets are breaking, and nobody owns the full picture end-to-end.
-If you’re scaling past €15M revenue without a system underneath, that’s the moment.
+If you’re scaling past €10M revenue without a system underneath, that’s the moment.
 Earlier is too early.
 Later is expensive.
+And sometimes the answer is not a hire at all, just a structure that stops creating the work.